Friday, February 26, 2016

 1st Dark Horse comic

-Mike Richardson used money he raised from his comic book store, Pegasus Books, to start Dark Horse Comics.
+Richardson used money he raised from his retail stores to start Dark Horse Comics.
 The first title from this fledgling publisher came out in July 1986 and is aptly named Dark Horse Presents which introduced several notable creations over its 162 issue run.
 Creator owned properties like Paul Chadwick's Concrete and John Byrne's Next Men, Dark Horse's first character to be turned into a movie The Mask, and a teaming of the licensed movie properties Aliens and Predator were all introduced in the pages of this anthology title.
 It is Dark Horse's success with licensed movie properties that led them to securing the license for Star Wars.

 Godzilla: King of the Monsters Special - Dark Horse Comics, U.S. (August 1987)